eclipse-archived/codewind-docs/docs/_blog/2020-03-18-jdk-14-is-coming-but-will-my-java-application-run-on-it.md

 author_picture: images/blog/author_icon_nik_canvin.jpg
 author_url: https://www.linkedin.com/in/nik-canvin-110326/
 author: Nik Canvin
-blog_description: "Well, ...
+description: "Well, ...
 NO... as it turns out... for my specific application at least, here’s how I tested against JDK14, then found, debugged and fixed an issue in minutes!
 New versions of the layers in your..."
 permalink: jdk-14-is-coming-but-will-my-java-application-run-on-it.html
 duration: 4 minutes
 tags: [JDK, Java, Containers, Cloud Computing, Microservices]